GoInterject/ids-dotnet-api/interject.data.api/Examples/handler_pipeline.md

 # <a name="request-pipeline">Working With the Pipeline</a>

-The `InterjectRequestHandler` creates a pipeline for processing the `InterjectRequest` object sent from the Interject Addin.
+The `RequestHandler` creates a pipeline for processing the `InterjectRequest` object sent from the Interject Addin.
 This class contains a few properties that are intended for use as the request passes through the phases of the request pipeline.
 The pipeline uses Dependency Injection to consume classes derived from interfaces.
 It passes itself as a parameter to each of the interface's methods to expose access to the rest of the class.
 Those phases and interfaces are as follows:

-1. Initialize the `InterjectRequestHandler`
+1. Initialize the `RequestHandler`
 2. Convert the `RequestParameters` _(IParameterConverter)_
 3. Fetch the data _(IDataConnection)_
 4. Convert the data _(IResponseConverter)_